jcohut/ManyObjective-History-Matching/README.md

 # ManyObjective-History-Matching

-Codes on reproducing results in the this [paper].
+Codes on reproducing results in this [paper].

 Two reservoir models were studied: